How to meaningfully participate in our study and reading groups

 There are several different kinds of questions.
 They are intended to provoke thought and you can feel free to answer them or use them to guide your thinking as you read.
 Again you can answer / comment on our Facebook page about your thinking.

-The questions often do not have any specific answer.
+The questions do not have any specific answer.
 Obviously some statements are True or False, but the goal is not to get the “right” answer, but to stimulate thinking.
+Don’t think of this material as a quiz but as a guide.

 Never stress over whether you are “doing things right”.
 If you’re thinking and learning, then you’re doing things right.